initpy/go-book/basic.rst

 The basic things
 ****************
-In the previous chapter, we saw that Go programs are orginized in *packages* and that Go natively supports UTF-8 for strings and identifiers.
+In the previous chapter, we saw that Go programs are organized in *packages* and that Go natively supports UTF-8 for strings and identifiers.
 In this chapter we will see how to declare and use variables and constants and the different Go built-in types.